eyecreate/tracks/README.md

 For production use it is highly recommended to update the `site.yml.template` within the build repo, rename it to `site.yml` then rebuild the container.

+Setting these docker environment variables will allow you to substitute at runtime without using the template:

+TRACKS_TOKEN
+TRACKS_SALT
+TRACKS_DB

 Example on how to run the Tracks container:

      docker run -d --name=tracks -p 80:80 staannoe/tracks:stable